matt-marion/matt-marion.github.io/README.md

 For this guide, I used a routine assignment for updating an image on the site.

-The page was written with HTML and CSS using VS Code.
+The page was written with HTML and CSS using VS Code and Github.